 In 2006, Mel Gibson returned to depicting historical events with Apocalypto, which was concerned with the decline of the Maya civilisation.
 The film features a cast of Native Americans, using the Yucatec Maya dialogue.

 Mel Gibson has also undertaken a wealth of theatrical roles, including the lead role in Romeo and Juliet opposite Judy Davis, when he was a student.
 He also took on the role of Queen Titania in A Midsummer Night's Dream, in an avant-garde production of the Shakespearian play.
 Mel Gibson was also once a member of the State Theatre Company of South Australia in Adelaide, appearing in productions such as Waiting for Godot by Samuel Beckett and Death of a Salesman by Arthur Miller.

-In June 1980, Mel Gibson married Robyn Denise Moore.
+Personal Life: In June 1980, Mel Gibson married Robyn Denise Moore.
 They have seven children together.
 In June 2009, Robyn Gibson filed for divorce, after the couple had been separated for three years.

 Mel Gibson then started dating a Russian musician, named Oksana Grigorieva and in may 2009, announced that they are expecting their first child.
 Grigorieva already has a son by the actor Timothy Dalton.

 Mel Gibson has never been shy of courting controversy.
 In the past, he has been accused of homophobia, anti-Semitism and drink driving.